frenck/python-gotailwind/README.md

 ## CLI usage

-The tailwind CLI tool provided in this library provides all functionality this library provides, but from the command-line.
+The tailwind CLI tool provided in this library provides all the functionalities this library provides but from the command line.

-The CLI comes with a built-in help, which can be accessed by using the `--help`
+The CLI comes with built-in help, which can be accessed by using the `--help`

 ```bash
 tailwind --help